 Floating-point numbers are generally only an approximation of the actual value.
 Expressed in base 10 world, the value of 1/3 is 0.333333… The same type of situation occurs in the binary world, but the numbers that can be represented with a limited number of digits in base 10, such as 1/10 = 0.1 become endlessly repeating sequences in the binary world.
 So, 1/10 represented as a binary number is:

 0.0001100110011001100110011001100110011001100110011…

-Which is 0*1/2 + 0*1/4 + 0*1/8 + 1*1/16 + 1*1/32 + 0*1/64 …
+which is 0*1/2 + 0*1/4 + 0*1/8 + 1*1/16 + 1*1/32 + 0*1/64 …

 and no matter how many digits are used, the representation will still only be an approximation of 1/10.
 Therefore, when adding 1/10 10 times, it is possible that the final result is not exactly 1.

 Accumulating floating point values through the repeated addition of values, particularly relatively small values, can provide unexpected results.
 Using an accumulated value to terminate a loop can result in an unexpected number of iterations.
 Rounding and truncation can cause tests of floating-point numbers against other values to yield unexpected results.
 Another cause of floating-point errors is reliance upon comparisons of floating-point values or the comparison of a floating-point value with zero.
 Tests of equality or inequality can vary due to rounding or truncation errors, which can propagate far from the operation of origin.
 Even comparisons of constants can fail when a different rounding mode was employed by the compiler and by the application.
 Differences in magnitudes of floating-point numbers can result in no change of a very large floating-point number when a relatively small number is added to or subtracted from it.